fredefl/Passive-Network-Discovery-Node/README.md

     sudo node main.js -i eth0

-I you want to change the connection parameters of the MySQL database or want to get more fancy, take a look at the command line options below.
+If you want to change the connection parameters of the MySQL database or want to get more fancy, take a look at the command line options below.

 Heads up!
 --------------------------------------